-The Town’s Assistant Town Manager/CFO serves as the ADA Coordinator for the Town.
+The Town’s Strategic Services Manager serves as the ADA Coordinator for the Town.
 This employee or his/her designee shall be responsible for the coordination and implementation of the Town’s policies prohibiting disability discrimination.

 Any complaint should be in writing and contain information about the alleged discrimination such as name, address, phone number of complainant and location, date, and description of the problem.
 Alternative means of filing complaints, such as personal interviews or tape recording of the complaint, will be made available for persons with disabilities upon request.

 The complaint should be submitted by the grievant and/or his/her designee as soon as possible but no later than 60 business days after the alleged violation to:

 2121 Cross Timbers Road, Flower Mound, TX 75028